 - Dorico - more time for music; John Barron (am only)

 12.30pm David Warden; Policy Advisor, Department for Education

 A session discussing the proposed refresh of the National Plan for Music Education.
 David, as one of the key civil servants who will be leading on the refresh, will discuss some key messages from the DfE, as well as take note of the key issues and questions.

 David is a Senior Policy Advisor with the Department for Education, where his work has focused on a number of areas related to the curriculum, subject-specific programmes, and social mobility.
 He has worked across the Civil Service in a number of roles since moving to the East Midlands from Edinburgh, Scotland.

 1.45pm Scott Stroman

 Scott Stroman is a uniquely broad musician: a composer, conductor, performer and educator in jazz, classical and world music.
 He is director of the London Jazz Orchestra, professor of jazz at the Guildhall School of Music and Drama, director of the genre-busting choir Eclectic Voices, artistic director of Highbury Opera Theatre, directed the contemporary string ensemble Opus 20, is director of music at the American International Church in London and a conductor of orchestras, choirs, bands, opera and musical theatre.

 2.15pm Workshop Session 2 (please see here for workshop information)

 - Fusion in the Classroom; Scott Stroman

 - Splash!
-Building communities of Disabled Artists to work in schools and communities; Nick Owen & Nicki Charlesworth
+Building communities of Disabled Artists to work in schools and communities; Nick Owen & Nikki Charlesworth